Space-zee/bunny-battle-ui/README.md

-# BunnBattle
+# BunnyBattle
-BunnBattle integrates zk-SNARKs to create a secure and fair version of the classic Battleship game.
+BunnyBattle integrates zk-SNARKs to create a secure and fair version of the classic Battleship game.
 The project involves writing smart contracts in Solidity and using libraries like Circom and Snarkjs to implement the zk-SNARK logic.
 The project aims to demonstrate how zk-SNARKs can be used to ensure fairness and privacy in a decentralized environment and PvP games.

 ## Getting Started